r3vn/punk.py/README.md

 punk.py is a post-exploitation tool meant to help network pivoting from a compromised unix box.
-It collect usernames, ssh keys and known hosts from a unix system, then it tries to connect via ssh to all the combinations found. punk.py is wrote in order to work on standard python2 installations.
+It collect usernames, ssh keys and known hosts from a unix system, then it tries to connect via ssh to all the combinations found. punk.py is wrote in order to work on both standard python2 and python3 interpreters.